diegojromerolopez/gelidum/README.md

 - [frozendict](https://pypi.org/project/frozendict/)

 ## Roadmap
-- [ ] Add a context manager to freeze a variable in a block.
 - [x] Freeze only when attributes are modified?
   Not exactly but structural sharing is used.
 - [ ] Include immutable collections.